-Really Simple Syndication will be launching publications focusing on artistic research as a project or part of an extended practice out of exhibition-making concerns.
-Not only by emerging artists and curators, but also through their established counterparts.
-In addition to exploring similar energies this new press is about developing new readerships in this post-social networked world through a syndication model.
-To this end, we are looking to support and represent fresh new literature, which is reflecting the research interests of writers, curators, and artists who are broadening the aesthetic, historical, political, and artistic concerns of our new century.
+Really Simple Syndication focuses on publishing artistic and curatorial research as a project or part of an extended practice, by both emerging artists and curators and their established counterparts.
+Our press is about developing new readerships in this post-social networked world through a ‘syndication’ model that makes room to support our peers in the arts and publishing.
+To this end, we are looking to represent fresh new literature, which reflects the research interests of writers, curators, and artists who are broadening the aesthetic, historical, political, and artistic concerns of our new century.
 Here, the various active voices invited by RSS into its syndication model will find a new culture of intellectual hospitality that critically fosters their participation into the future.

-Furthermore, RSS as a platform and initiative will be periodically inviting artists, curators, and writers to visualize their research (either as an extended practice of SixtyEight Art Institute’s ongoing research or through new configurations of artistic research) to conduct aesthetic experiments on various publishable formats.
-We believe in paper, of course, but we are fascinated by new media and emerging technologies that amplify the voice of the voices we seek to champion.
+Furthermore, RSS as a platform and initiative will be periodically inviting artists, curators, and writers to visualize their research by conducting aesthetic experiments in various publishable formats.
+We believe in paper, of course, but we are fascinated by new media and emerging technologies that amplify the voices we seek to champion.

-To this end, and since the conception of this press project, we noted that the creative practices of curators and artists are increasingly merging.
+Since the conception of this press project, we have noted that the creative practices of curators and artists are increasingly merging.
 This fascinates us and it points to a future where artistic research and quality will be determined by profound interests and outcomes.
-Therefore, we believe that the publication format is a vital ground for this pivotal moment to occur and how it can foster the co-evolution of the representation of art and ideas on paper and on virtual forms – is our goal.
+Therefore, we believe that the publication format is a vital ground for this pivotal moment, and how it can foster the co-evolution of the representation of art and ideas on paper and on virtual forms.